Hermann-web/blog/docs/blog/posts/software-and-tools/dev/hosting/github-action/github-action-redirection-app.md

 Another solution can be to change the function name with a decorator, but it is not possible.
 So, I figured I can define the functions inside another function, hoping it will work.

-???
-Example "Dynamic Function Generation"
+??? example "Dynamic Function Generation"

     ```python
     def generate_endpoint(endpoint):